ziyingy/AIRS2016/README.md

-# AIRS 2016

-##This is a paper project for AIRS 2016.
+# Project for AIRS 2016.

+##Style and Files

 The AIRS 2016 proceedings will be published as LNCS.
 See original LNCS Latex template ./Temp/typeinst.tex

+The llncs templates have been applied to the Latex and Bibtex files.

 Full research paper – 12 pages

 Short research paper – 6 pages, with a poster presentation and/or live/demo presentation (if accepted)

+### Files
+content - p.tex

+bibliography - b.bib

 ##Key Dates